EnderDev7379/TextAdventureSYS/README.md

 ## What is it?

-___
-TextAdventureSYS is a module created by Ender to make creating Text Adventures easy, so even complete beginners in Python can make ther own Text Adventures.
+TextAdventureSYS is a module created to make creating Text Adventures in python easy, so even complete beginners in Python can make ther own Text Adventures.

 ## How to use it?

-___

 ### Importing